Innoble/playground-o6q762m8/statement.md

 I wasn't sure I was going to make legend, until I finally made my search work on thursday.
 And when I finally saw my bot enter the top 10 after coding some oven heuristics, I was really surprised.
 I usually make top 10, but this contest is by far the hardest I've been in.

-In this post mortem I will try mainly to explain the things that are probably unique to my bot and/or interesting to read.
+In this post mortem I will try to explain the things that are probably unique to my bot and/or interesting to read.
 My bot ended at 2.5k lines, so I can't go into every detail.

 ## Contents